pallupz/covid-vaccine-booking/README.md

-This party is NOT  over.
-Added captcha support (basically pulled changes from the main repo).
-Now you will hear a beep and then a captcha will popup like this:
+Note:
+If you are facing issues like:
+	Can't setFont(Times-Roman) missing the T1 files?
+	Originally <class 'TypeError'>: makeT1Font() argument 2 must be str, not None Then run the python script directly in the src folder after installing the required modules from requirements.txt.
+That solved it for me

-Note: The captcha is a bit buggy and I had to make 5-6 tries before I was able to book.
+The captcha is a bit buggy and I had to make 5-6 tries before I was able to book.
 ![image](https://user-images.githubusercontent.com/83712877/117570457-cc82f300-b0e7-11eb-80a5-cd425afe4be9.png)